piqueserver/piqueserver/report.md

 ### Evaluation

 1. **Detail Level:**
-   The measurement is very detailed, as we have inserted branch counters in each decision point.
+   The measurement is quite detailed, as we have inserted branch counters in each decision point.
 2. **Limitations:**
    Our tool is not dynamic and requires manual instrumentation for each function under test.
 3. **Consistency:**